pkZukan/gftool/README.md

 On initial boot it will ask for your romfs path, once specified the tool will load.

 ## Adding a Mod
-1. Add as many mod archive files using the "Add Mod" button.
+1. Add as many mod archive files using the "Add Mod" button. (make sure the contents represent how they would on the romfs)
 2. When you're done adding mods, simply hit the "Apply Mods" button.
+This will generate files either in a LayeredFS folder in the same directory as the program, or a directory of your choice if you set an output directory.
-3. Drag and drop the generated layeredfs folder into your atmosphere layeredfs directory or your emulator of choice's mod folder.
+3. Drag and drop the generated files in the output folder into your atmosphere layeredfs directory or your emulator of choice's mod folder.

 ## Creating a Mod
 1. Extract files to modify using ``View > Tree View``.